JuliaStats/TimeSeries.jl/README.md

 ````

-If you're interested in running the test suite, you can call the `@thyme` macro inside a Julia session.
+If you're interested in running the test suite, you can call the `@timeseries` macro inside a Julia session.

 ````julia
 julia> @timeseries